Unlocking Temporal Question Answering for Large Language Models with Tailor-Made Reasoning Logic: Main Experiments

 \subsection{Experimental Setup}

 Both the TempReason and TimeQA datasets consist of questions that may have either single or multiple answers.
 To assess the performance in each case, we examine these two scenarios independently.
 We randomly select 500 data points from the TempReason L2 category for both single- and multiple-answer questions.
-As the L3 category does not include questions with multiple answers, we only sample 500 data points for single-answer questions.
-For TimeQA, we extract 100 data points each for single- and multiple-answer questions due to cost concerns.
+As the L1 and L3 category does not include questions with multiple answers, we only sample 500 data points for single-answer questions.
+For TimeQA, we select 100 data points each for single- and multiple-answer questions due to limited multiple-answer questions in the dataset.
 Since the focus of this paper is on temporal reasoning, we adopt the ReasonQA problem setting proposed in \citet{tan2023towards} in our experiments.

-For all our experiments, we employ the most recent version of InstructGPT (\texttt{text-davinci-003}) as the model.
-We set the temperature to 0 to ensure the reproducibility of our experiments.
-We decide not to use ChatGPT (\texttt{gpt-3.5-turbo}), as it demonstrates inconsistent results across multiple runs, even when the snapshot (\texttt{gpt-3.5-turbo-0301}) is frozen with the temperature set at 0.
-Our hypothesis is that, while the model parameters remain static, the tokenizer may be subject to changes over time, leading to differing outcomes.
-Given the sensitivity of temporal information to tokenization and our commitment to reproducibility, we opt not to include ChatGPT in our experiments.